Anata ni Muchū

 "Anata ni Muchū" (あなたに夢中) is the debut single by Japanese music trio Candies.
 Written by Michio Yamagami and Kōichi Morita, the single was released on September 1, 1973.
 It features Yoshiko Tanaka (at that time known by her nickname "Sue") as the main vocalist from the three.

 Japanese musical duo The Peanuts had a song with the same name, though the songs are not related.

-The song peaked at No. 36 on Oricon's singles chart and sold over 81,000 copies.
+The song peaked at No. 36 on Oricon's singles chart and spent 19 weeks in that chart.
+It sold over 81,000 copies.

 Track listing

 All lyrics are written by Michio Yamagami; all music is written by Kōichi Morita; all music is arranged by Kōji Ryūzaki.